tnev/Nightstand/README.md

 let nightstand = Nightstand(sections: sections)
 ```

 **Nightstand** conforms to `UITableViewDelegate` and `UITableViewDataSource`, and is extended to have default implementations for all of the supported methods.
-Your only job is to set the `Nightstand` as the `UITableViewController`'s data source and delegate.
+Your only job is to set the `Nightstand` as the `UITableView`'s data source and delegate.

 ```swift
 tableView.dataSource = nightstand